New Member FAQ's

 • The Church’s main phone number is (410) 747-3417.

-• We currently have two locations – the main Catonsville Church location at 154 Winters Lane; and our Morning Star Baptist Church Community Outreach Center located in Woodlawn at 6665 Security Boulevard.
+• We currently have two locations – the main Woodlawn Church location at 1512 Woodlawn Drive and our Morning Star Baptist Church Community Outreach Center located in Woodlawn at 6665 Security Boulevard.
 Our Renaissance Christian Counseling Center is also located within the Security Boulevard facility.

 Here are some questions we often hear asked:

 How do I find out more about the Church’s Ministry programs?

 One of the best ways to learn more about the Ministry is by participating in our New Member Classes which are held on Tuesdays (Classroom #109) by appointment only at 6:30pm and every 4th Saturday (Classroom #100) at 9:00am To schedule a Tuesday class, please call the Front Office at (410) 747-3417 at least 24 hours in advance.
 Note: New Members classes for children (aged 3 - 12) are held on the 4th Saturday only from 11am - 12 Noon) These classes are encouraged for all New Members.
 They are designed to help acclimate you to the Morning Star Baptist Church- what we believe, when we meet, our ministries and our culture.
 The classes are held at 6665 Security Boulevard in our Community Outreach Center Classrooms.

 Are there specific requirements for participating in a Ministry?